kartgoel/HydraDocumentation/docs/labeler.rst

 populate_selectors.php
 ~~~~~~~~~~~~~~~~~

-This segment is calling a php file, which can be found here: :ref:'populateSelectors'
+This segment is calling a php file, which can be found here: :ref:`populateSelectors``

 .. code-block:: html